mff-uk/sparqless/docs/model_checkpointing.md

 phase to happen again every time you want to start the GraphQL endpoint.

-Therefore SPARQL2GraphQL allows you to use the following options to save the generated data model to disk, and then later reuse it instead of carrying out observations again.
+Therefore SPARQLess allows you to use the following options to save the generated data model to disk, and then later reuse it instead of carrying out observations again.